BeSmarterWithData/ImpactIQ-SemanticLinkLabs/README.md

-# Power BI Governance Solution - Setup Guide
+# Power BI & Fabric Governance Solution - Setup Guide

 This repository contains a comprehensive Power BI governance solution that extracts metadata from your Power BI environment using Microsoft Fabric and semantic-link-labs.